bludit/documentation-english/pages/api/request-a-list-of-pages/index.md

 ```

 <h2 id="curl-example">CURL command example</h2>
-The follow request returns a list of published and static pages, limited by the API, you can change the limit in the API settings.
+The following request returns a list of published and static pages, limited by the API.
+You can change the limit in the API settings.

 ```
 $ curl -X GET \